10 Things to Do in Kawagoe, Tokyo’s Little Edo Town

 Photo by k_aki/Shutterstock

-During the Edo Period, Hikawa Shrine was the main place of worship for Shintoists in the area.
-The 15-meter high torii gates are some of the tallest in the country, and the antique carvings in the main hall were commissioned around 1849 by the local lord.
-Since Hikawa Shrine is believed to house the deity of successful marriages, the shrine is a hotspot for couples, and traditional Shinto weddings are commonplace here.
-The shrine is also known for hosting the Kawagoe Hikawa Festival, a UNESCO Intangible Cultural Heritage.
+Hikawa Shrine was a key Shinto worship site during the Edo Period.
+Its towering 15-meter torii gates are some of the tallest in Japan, and the intricate carvings in the main hall date back to around 1849, commissioned by a local lord.
+Believed to house the deity of successful marriages, the shrine attracts many couples for traditional Shinto weddings.
+It’s also famous for the Kawagoe Hikawa Festival, which is recognized as a UNESCO Intangible Cultural Heritage.

 Shopping at Koedo Kurari